celalaygar/Spring-Boot-2-3/README.md

 localhost:8182/customers    localhost:8182/rest/customers   localhost:8182/rest/cust
 ```
 ### 15 - Spring-Boot-15-SpringSecurity-(Simple)-JPA-PostgreSQL (with Static user and password)
-How to use spring security and @Secured with statick user and password datas on spring boot.<br/>
+How to use spring security and @Secured @Query with static user and password datas on spring boot and WebSecurityConfigurerAdapter.
-First you must run this project. database tables will be generated automatically after PgAdmin4 open. <br/>
-How will database's table be generated automatically.
+- How will database's table be generated automatically.
 Look at this applicaton.properties pls.
-Beacuse line 15. spring.jpa.hibernate.ddl-auto=create on application.properties.<br/>
+Beacuse write `spring.jpa.hibernate.ddl-auto=create` on application.properties on line 15.
+- First you must run this project. database tables will be generated automatically after PgAdmin4 open. <br/>
-But table is here
+but table is here
 ```
 CREATE TABLE customer(
     id BIGINT PRIMARY KEY     NOT NULL,